Gourav-334/maltose/src/README.md

 - `data_structs/` - Contains all the source code related to **data structures**.
 - `manuals/` - Contains all the source code for messages to be displayed on terminal when required.
 - `utils/` - Contains all the source code for **utility programs**.
+- `common_store.c` - Header implementation of common storage for all units, for dependency-free usage of global variables.
 - `file_loader.c` - Source code of file loader, which loads a file from disk to RAM.
 - `main.c` - Main engine code, used to assemble & integration test.
 - `test.c` - Test code, used for unit testing each sub-component.